Zilliqa/dev-portal/zq2/docs/nodes/node.md

 _NOTE: The `<checkpoint_block_num.dat>` file is the one you previously downloaded.
 Refer to [syncing-from-checkpoint](../nodes/checkpoints/index.md#syncing-a-node-from-a-checkpoint)_

 Great!
 The node should now be syncing with the network.
-It may take up to 1-2 hours for the node to fully synchronize.
+It may take up to 1-2 hours for the node to fully synchronise.
 You can check the progress of the node by running the following command, which should return the latest block height after syncing.
 ```bash